 I have met several atheists in my lifetime, and when asked why I believe God exists, instead of reasoning with them I explained how I used to be a world-class failure before I began believing in Jesus.
 I know it’s an acceptable response to any atheist because at least one of them many years down the road had surrendered his life to Jesus.

 Of course, reasoning matters.
 Nevertheless, let’s not put the cart before the horse, shall we?
-Now he might have a scientific counter explanation to your story.
+Now he might have a scientific counter-explanation to your story.
 Who cares?
 You have planted a seed of thought.
 After all, the golden rule is all about relationships.
-Love your neighbor as yourself.
+Love your neighbour as yourself.
 What good is our faith if we can’t coexist with our atheist brethren?

 Point your atheist friend to an informative source

-Don’t give him the satisfaction of offendeding You
+Don’t give him the satisfaction of offending You

 If there’s one thing I have learned from my conversations with atheists, they are not as bad as we think.
 At least not all of them.
 I am not trying to be politically correct here, mind you, but there are many good things we can learn from atheists.
 Well, most of them.
 After all, like I always tell you, our differences shouldn’t prevent us from accepting each other.